WilliamJardim/MLP/README.md

 # Description
 This project is an adaptation of Jason Brownlee's original code.
 I really liked the way his article taught backpropagation.

+I wrote the functions in JavaScript on my way.

+My implementation has the following features:

+   - All are modularized in parts: Unit, Layer, MLP

+   - Each part can be configurable via JSON attributes

+   - Parameters like learning_rate are passed in a object called "hyperparameters"

+   - The target(called desired value) of the samples are separated of features in two arrays: a array for the features, and another array for the targets

+   - Do not convert class numbers to binary array.
+Instead, the code expects to receive an array containing the desired outputs for each output unit.

+   - The heights and Bias are separated

+   - Use more aligned for loops instead of using more compact functions

+   - Each layer can have a different activation function

+   - The derivative of the activation function is stored inside the activation function, for example: sigmoid(x) is the function.
+Bot sigmoid.derivative(sigmoidOutput) is the derivative of the sigmoid

+   - The Feedforward function have much intermediate variables, to be declarative

+   - All the Backpropagation are centralized in a one function

+   - In the Backpropagation, use L and L+1 indices for access the layers

+   - In the Backpropagation function, in the end of method, will update the weights and bias

+   - In the Backpropagation, do not use IF conditions to determine if is a output layer or if is a hidden layer.
+Instead, it follows a more sequential approach

+   - Do not use Cross-Validation or k-fold

+   - Not have a CSV reader included

+   - Do not convert string to int or float

+   - Do not have normalization

+In some parts of the Feedforward and Backpropagation code, i used some strategies that are used by Jason Brownlee.
+Below are a list that describes this better:

+  - **feedforward_sample:**

+      - Use of a variable called 'current_layer_inputs', to store the the outputs of the units in the current layer, that will be the inputs of the next layer.

+      - Use of a variable property called 'ACTIVATION' to store the unit activation in the own unit object

+  - **backpropagate_sample:**

+      - Using an aligned for to calculate unit deltas in the hidden layer

+      - Use of a variable property called 'LOSS' to store the unit error in the own unit object

-I wrote the functions in JavaScript on my way, but using the same method(that is, storing errors and activations in neuron objects) used by Jason Brownlee, and I also used the same example dataset that he used in the article to test if my code follows the steps correctly.
+I also used the same example dataset that he used in the article to test if my code follows the steps correctly.

 Also, the "examples" folder contains one example used in Jason Brownlee's article, I used it to test if my code worked